 - hear from a panel of experienced ABEN members about research matters, publishing, finding co-authors, jobs, etc.,

 - meet with other students undertaking research in the field and build networks for future collaboration,

 - connect with other academics to discuss and debate the nature, intent, effects and futures of business ethics in Australasia and beyond.

-Also, as in previous years, the Jan Schapper Scholarship in Critical Business Ethics is being offered for a PhD student, early career researcher or other worthy recipient.
+Also, as in previous years, the Jan Schapper Scholarship in Critical Business Ethics is being offered for a PhD student, early career researcher or other worthy recipient and comprises a bursary and the waiving of the ABEN conference registration fee.
 The Scholarship was founded in 2015 to encourage critical approaches to business ethics at the ABEN annual meeting.

 Jan Schapper was one of the founders of ABEN.
 After a career in teaching and trade unions, she joined Monash University as an academic in the mid-1990s, gaining her PhD in 2004.
 She worked at Monash’s Department of Management for 15 years before returning to La Trobe in 2010, before retiring in 2013.
 Jan wanted to make a contribution, and to get to the things that mattered, in particular teaching and learning.
 She was especially keen that as a scholarly community we pay attention to questions of critical pedagogy, teaching and learning, and to ensure that we provide supportive and friendly environments in which future scholars can develop their work.
 Jan died surrounded by her family and friends on September 24, 2014.
 It is deeply fitting that this award is named in Jan’s honour.